Accident and Sickness Medical Insurance Program

 back to top

-Coverage is valid in the country of your WISE program.
-Coverage is no longer effective once the WISE program is over, or you have ceased to be an active participant in the WISE program.
-Once you have returned home, you will need to use another form of health insurance, even if you became ill or injured while you were overseas.
-Your Home Country is the country for which you hold a passport.
-If you hold more than one passport, or have permanent legal status in a country other than the one from which your passport was issued, your Home Country is the one you declare in writing to the insurance company.
+Coverage is valid in the United States while you are a part of the WISE program.
+Coverage is no longer effective once the WISE program is over, or when you have ceased to be an active participant in the WISE program.
+Once you have departed the U.S. you will need to use another form of health insurance, even if you became ill or injured while you were in the U.S.

-Your insurance coverage is not valid whenever you travel outside of the U.S. while participating in your program including on vacations to nearby international destinations such as Canada or Mexico, Bahamas, or while traveling to your home country.
+Your insurance coverage is not valid whenever you travel outside of the U.S. while participating in your program, including on vacations to nearby international destinations such as Canada, Mexico or Bahamas, or while travelling to your home country.

 back to top